Kotlin/kotlinx-atomicfu/README.md

 ### Native

 This library is available for Kotlin/Native (`atomicfu-native`).
-Kotlin/Native uses Gradle metadata and needs Gradle version 5.3 or later See [Gradle Metadata 1.0 announcement](https://blog.gradle.org/gradle-metadata-1.0) for more details.
+Kotlin/Native uses Gradle metadata and needs Gradle version 5.3 or later.
+See [Gradle Metadata 1.0 announcement](https://blog.gradle.org/gradle-metadata-1.0) for more details.
 Apply the corresponding plugin just like for [JVM](#jvm).